 The multiplication of previous successes via new media channels is likewise progressing rapidly - and along with it the development of mobile gaming clients for the broadest selection of end devices possible.
-Greentube is now capable of bringing NOVOMATIC basis of HTML 5 technology, and has already integrated corresponding portfolio into the existing sales channels.
+Greentube is now capable of bringing NOVOMATIC products to market for iOS, Android and on the basis of HTML 5 technology, and has already integrated a corresponding portfolio into the existing sales channels.